AGR19/Gemma-3N-Finetune/README.md

 ## Why build this?

 This project showcases the power of fine-tuning large language models on specific datasets to generate text in a particular style.
-By fine-tuning the Gemma-3N model on Donald Trump's interview transcripts, we can create a model that captures his unique linguistic patterns, vocabulary, and tone.
-This can be a fun and educational project for anyone interested in NLP, large language models, and creative text generation.

 ## Features